tronglamitmo142/In-memory-key-value-store/README.md

   And it worked fine.

 ## 4. Futher Implementation
-In this step, We tried to implementation our CI/CD process much more security and easy monitor by administration.
+In this step, We tried to implementation our CI/CD process much more security and easy monitored by administration.
 The steps includes:
 1. Adding scanning step into CI/CD pipeline
 In this step, We used [Semgrep](https://semgrep.dev/) to scan source code after checkout phase.
 The report is located in working directory with named `SAST_report.txt`
-2. Creating notification channel in telegram to receive any build event
+2. Creating notification channel in telegram for receiving any build event
 We create telegram bot and channel to receive any build event from jenkins job.
 In [Jenkinsfile](./Jenkinsfile), we specify the event and message in POST section.
 The result is showed below
 ![](./images/Screenshot%202023-04-24%20at%2009.43.49.png)